research & impactresearch & impact

 academia and industry collaborations

-We’re keen to collaborate with academia and industry experts across Canada to build a nationwide narrative on equitable game funding, enriching the industry with diverse experiences and viewpoints.
+We’re keen to collaborate with academia and sector experts across Canada to build a nationwide narrative on indie game co-ops.

 public benefit

-The ripple effect of our research and advocacy is a more inclusive, accessible, and equitable Canadian video game industry.
+The ripple effect of our research and advocacy is a more inclusive, accessible, and equitable Canadian interactive arts sector and video game industry.
 This means not only new opportunities for creativity to flourish but also a more diverse and representative game arts culture in Canada.